 This free SAT app is designed to encourage you to do a bit of SAT studying every day.
 It includes a regularly growing question bank of several hundred practice questions, a question of the day, and full-length practice tests.

-Some users do complain that the app design isn't particularly user friendly and that there are bugs that still need to be addressed, but the quality of the questions is generally praised, and the designers regularly use user suggestions to keep improving the app.
+In previous versions of the app, some users complained that the design wasn’t particularly user friendly and that there were bugs that still needed to be addressed, but the quality of the questions were generally praised, and the designers regularly used user suggestions to keep improving the app.
+The latest app updates seemed to address lots of those bugs.

 How to Use SAT Apps in Your Studying: 4 Tips